-California’s wine country residents face fire fatigue
+California’s wine country residents facing fire fatigue

 NAPA, Calif.
 (AP) — Will Abrams and his family packed their pickup truck with laptops, clothes, sleeping bags and a tent and quickly left their rental home in California’s wine country after seeing flames on a hill about a quarter-mile away Monday morning.
 It was their third hurried fire evacuation in as many years.

-In 2017, Abrams woke up to find their Santa Rosa home on fire, clearing burning branches out of the driveway so he could get his wife, 12-year-old son and 9-year-old daughter to safety.
+In 2017, Abrams woke up to find their Santa Rosa home on fire and cleared burning branches from the driveway so he could get his wife, 12-year-old son and 9-year-old daughter to safety.
 Their home was destroyed.
 Then last year, the family evacuated as another wildfire bore down on Sonoma County.
 They were terrified to cross into the San Francisco Bay Area amid smaller grassland fires sparked by power lines falling in the midst of strong, hot winds.

 “This time we hurried up and packed up the car, and we were in gridlock traffic on (Highway) 12 while the flames were approaching from behind,” Abrams said Tuesday.
 He and his wife tried to entertain the kids by making conversation so they wouldn’t panic.
 “It was just obviously traumatic on a personal level, but also just that so little has changed since the fires of 2017 in terms of preparedness and prevention.”